 Looks great, isn’t it?

-Making a personalised email campaign is an old-old practice used in email marketing.
-Due to statistics emails with a personalised subject are 26% more likely to be opened than non-personalised emails.
-One more statistical fact is that personalised mail provides 6x higher transaction rates than other emails as well as provide 14% higher click through rate it total.
+Making a personalized email campaign is an old-old practice used in email marketing.
+Due to statistics emails with a personalized subject are 26% more likely to be opened than non-personalised emails.
+One more statistical fact is that personalized mail provides 6x higher transaction rates than other emails as well as provide 14% higher click-through rate it total.

 The only advice about the email personalization is to collect only info that you use.
 Don’t spend the time for grabbing the analytics that you will never use in other words.